- GRADUATE STUDIES

 Students must complete an application and submit it by the published deadlines.
 Students will be conditionally accepted if they have achieved a 2.67 grade point average or better by the end of the fall semester and maintain their GPA through the spring semester.
 After introductory meetings held in the Spring semester prior to departure, the University will set up brief individual interviews with Camino Study Abroad applicants.
 A final group is selected with priority given to accepted Seniors, then Juniors, then Sophomores.
 If there are more applicants than spaces available, the University will establish a prioritized standby list.
 This list will be utilized if spaces become available.

-A student must complete an application and submit it to Stella Walling prior to March 1 to receive the highest priority.
+A student must complete an application and submit it to the Director of International Study prior to February 18 to receive the highest priority.

 Walking often benefits most those who have never done anything like it.
 While being in shape is a good idea, some past participants have increased their strength and endurance while walking.
 Being in shape before the program will simply mean that your first few weeks of walking will be much more enjoyable.
 It is important, however, to be in good health.
 The most important preparation is to purchase proper gear and footwear, and to get your footwear broken in before the program begins by going on plenty of long “training” walks.
 This is not an endurance/outward bound kind of project, but walking approximately 10-15 miles a day with a backpack on the Camino will be challenging.